iterorganization/IMAS-Python/docs/source/ci_config.rst

     5. In the "Script" Task, update the module(s) in the Argument field

 Benchmark
-    This job runs the :ref:`ASV benchmarks <benchmarking IMAS>` on the CI server.
+    This job runs the :ref:`ASV benchmarks <benchmarking IMAS-Python>` on the CI server.
 It is configured such that it can only run on a single CI agent (`io-ls-bamboowk6.iter.org`).
 There are two reasons for this: